Managing returns from parental leave: A guide for NZ employers

 Your obligations as an employer

-When you receive a flexible working request:
+When you receive a flexible working request, you must:

 1. Acknowledge receipt of the request